 * Shooter believed YouTube restricted views of her videos

-* Police still investigating motive (Adds quote from Parkland shooting survivor)
+* Police still investigating motive (Adds details, quotes)

-A man was in critical condition and two women were seriously wounded in the attack at an outdoor patio at YouTube's Silicon Valley headquarters, which employ about 2,000 people.
-Police said Aghdam seemed to have chosen victims at random.
+A man was in critical condition and two women were seriously wounded in the attack, which ended when Aghdam shot and killed herself.

-Californian media reported that Aghdam's family had warned authorities that she could target YouTube prior to the shooting.
-The San Jose Mercury News quoted her father, Ismail Aghdam, as saying he had told police that she might go to YouTube's headquarters because she "hated" the company.
+Californian media reported that Aghdam's family had warned the authorities that she may target YouTube prior to the shooting.
+Her father Ismail Aghdam told The Mercury News that he had told police that she might be going to YouTube's headquarters because she "hated" the company.

 Her family in Southern California recently reported her missing because she had not been answering her phone for two days, police said.

-At one point Tuesday, Mountain View, California, police found her sleeping in her car and called her family to say everything was under control, hours before she walked onto the company grounds and opened fire.
+At one point early Tuesday, Mountain View, California, police found her sleeping in her car and called her family to say everything was under control, hours before she walked onto the company grounds with a hand gun and opened fire.